bhtri/bhtri/README.md

 ---

-### **2026年01月30日**
+### **2026年01月31日**

 <p align="center" style="font-size:20px">
   <q>
-    In the sky there are no tracks.
-Outside there is no recluse.
-There are no conditioned things that are eternal.
-There is no instability in the Buddhas.
+    It requires wisdom to understand wisdom: the music is nothing if the audience is deaf.
   </q>
 </p>

 <p align="right" style="font-size:18px; font-weight: bold">
-The Buddha
+Walter Lippmann
 </p>

 ---